VivianBass/GeneFamilies/E-mail.md

   - maybe some kind of normalization?
   - check the function bodies.
 How does Asis calculate these angles?

+-
+Dividing by 2 scales distances and angles uniformly, preserving the shape of vector clouds but does not fully normalize the data.
+In high-dimensional spaces like gene expression data, dividing by 2 helps maintain consistent scaling for comparisons of distances and angles, especially between orthologs and paralogs.
+This rescaling aids in gene expression analysis by standardizing the interpretation of tissue-specific and versatile expression patterns across datasets.

 find out why is he dividing the cosine by sqrt(2)?
 -----------------------------------